This post originally appeared at my secret level just drafts.

 Demanding that part of the responsibility of being a gamer should also mean being a decent human being who wants to build functional, useful communities doesn’t sound like a particularly onerous expectation to me.
 Of course, what that also means is that the games industry needs to broaden its goals to serve a larger proportion of the population.

 So that’s what we have to demand and defend now?
 In the one-and-twenty?
 This is just incredible.

 I expect everybody from the scientific community to take a stand against #GamerGate, to not look away.
 I expect important gaming sites and gaming news sites to resist getting bullied into silence, and I most certainly expect the big players in the video game industry to set course toward diversity and equality, both for their companies and for their products.
-Because, as I already quoted in a previous post, if you’re a big player in the games industry you are very probably, and that applies to #GamerGate as well, part of the problem: “When your leadership isn’t gender-balanced, it’s tough to have a balanced customer base.”
+Because, as I previously quoted in a linked-list entry at my secret level just drafts, if you’re a big player in the games industry you are very probably, and that applies to #GamerGate as well, part of the problem: “When your leadership isn’t gender-balanced, it’s tough to have a balanced customer base.”

 If you have something valuable to add or some interesting point to discuss, I’ll be looking forward to meeting you on Mastodon!